mdsage1/nf-synapse-challenge/README.md

 1. Complete the pre-requesites listed under [Prerequisites for Data to Model](#Prerequisites-for-Data-to-Model).
 2. Create a pull request with your Challenge profile added to `nextflow.config` (see [Configuring the Data to Model Workflow](#Configuring-the-Data-to-Model-workflow) for further instructions).
-3. The maintainers of this repository will work with you to ensure your container is integrated with the model-to-data workflow and the parameters provided in step 2 are valid.
+3. The maintainers of this repository will work with you to ensure your container is integrated with the data-to-model workflow and the parameters provided in step 2 are valid.
 4. Test the profile by making a submission to the evaluation queue represented by the given `params.view_id`.
-The reviewer will manually run the model-to-data workflow to ensure this new submission is picked up and processed appropriately.
+The reviewer will manually run the data-to-model workflow to ensure this new submission is picked up and processed appropriately.
 5. If the workflow is successful, the pull request can be merged and automation will be configured in the backend.

 ### Introduction